th1275/sparse_numba/doc/Installation Guide for sparse_numba.md

 ## Support

 If you encounter any issues with the installation or use of sparse_numba, please open an issue on the GitHub repository: https://github.com/th1275/sparse_numba/issues
+However, I currently only have access to the Linux and MacOS systems.